opendocsg/slw-judgments-backfill/2015_SGHC_91/report.md

 79     I agreed with the DJ that Tjong was in a position of influence.
 At the material time, he was a business development director in charge of the South Asia region.
 Tjong’s recommendation was accepted by STE’s president unhesitatingly as he was trusted by STE to manage and promote its interest in Bangladesh.

 80     I shall now turn to two of the precedents that the Prosecution cited.
 In _Public Prosecutor v Rajagopal v Chandrachagaran_ (DAC 47221 of 2013), the accused, an operations manager, pleaded guilty to one count of receiving $39,479.40 for recommending a supplier for the procurement of equipment.
 He was sentenced to two months’ imprisonment.
-In _Tang See Meng v Public Prosecutor_ ([2001] SGDC 161; MA 62 of 2001), the accused, a contracts manager, received gratification ranging from $10,000 to $40,000 (and totalling $140,000) on five occasions over eight months for recommending that certain work be sub-contracted to one firm.
+In _Tang See Meng v Public Prosecutor_ (<span class="citation">[2001] SGDC 161</span>; MA 62 of 2001), the accused, a contracts manager, received gratification ranging from $10,000 to $40,000 (and totalling $140,000) on five occasions over eight months for recommending that certain work be sub-contracted to one firm.
 Following a trial, he was convicted on

 all five charges and sentenced to three months’ imprisonment per charge (the total sentence was six months’ imprisonment).
 No specific mitigating or aggravating circumstances were mentioned.

-81     Mr Nathan submitted that the DJ failed to place enough weight on the “strikingly similar” case of Public _Prosecutor v Subramaniam s/o Muneyandi_ [2003] SGDC 259 (“ _Subramaniam_ ”).
+81     Mr Nathan submitted that the DJ failed to place enough weight on the “strikingly similar” case of Public _Prosecutor v Subramaniam s/o Muneyandi_ <span class="citation">[2003] SGDC 259</span> (“ _Subramaniam_ ”).
 There, the accused, a commercial manager, was convicted after trial on two charges under s 6(a) of the PCA for obtaining two loans of $20,000 and $30,000 for recommending that ST Marine’s ship piping jobs be awarded to Omega.
 He was sentenced to a global fine of $25,000.
 It was submitted that the facts in _Subramaniam_ were even more aggravating since the accused there actively sought the loans from Omega’s operations director.
 However, as I have reasoned above, Tjong was not a passive party.
 There are also two more distinguishing factors.
 First, Tjong was in a position of greater influence since he was STE’s sole presence in Bangladesh and his recommendations were trusted by the approving panel.
 In contrast, the accused in _Subramaniam_ was not directly involved in selecting subcontractors for piping jobs.
 Second, the accused there repaid $10,000 of the gratification while

 Tjong, who denies having taken any money from Mujibur, has naturally not repaid anything. [note: 1]